Annual report 1998-1999 chapter 2 the work of the court

 His Honour decided there were sufficient contextual indicators to find that Parliament did notintend the words “sale” and “sell” to be interpreted in the technical common law sense.
 Thewords should be interpreted in a very wide sense, and be used with their ordinary Englishmeaning.
 The fact that the Act referred to transactions in a country other than Australiasuggests that the transactions do not need to be characterised strictly as “sales” in the primarysense of that term under Australian law.
 A broad interpretation was also supported by s 3 ofthe Act, which provided that “sell” in relation to a plant or reproductive material of a plant,includes let on hire and exchange by way of barter.

 Justice Carr concluded that each transaction involved a sale of the plant or reproductivematerial for a consideration which included money.
 Neither the fact that the price was low ornominal, nor that the sale was part of larger transactions, nor that restrictive covenants wereimposed, removed the legal characteristic of a relevant sale from the transactions.
+Consequently, “sell” encompassed the sales which were made as part of the five transactions.
+Native Title - The meaning and extinguishment of native title Ben Ward & Ors (on Behalf of the Miriuwung and Gagerrong People) & Ors v State of Western Australia & Ors (24 November 1998, Justice Lee)

+This was the first contested application for determination of native title to be dealt with by the Federal Court.
 The hearing occupied 83 days with much of the applicants’ primary evidence being taken at various sites withinthe claim area.

 Three applicant groups applied for a determination of native title over some 7900km2 of land in the EasternKimberley area of Western Australia and part of the Northern Territory.
 The area claimed consisted mainly ofvacant and reserved Crown land, pastoral leases and land granted to the Aboriginal Lands Trust.
 The firstapplicants, the Miriuwung and Gagerrong People, claimed the entire area, while the second applicants, as sub-groups of the Miriuwung and Gagerrong group, claimed the part of the claim area that was within the NorthernTerritory.
 The Balangarra People, the third applicants, sought a determination that they shared native title toLacrosse Island with the first applicants.